shohei-kojima/MEGAnE/README.md

 # Installation
 MEGAnE can be available as docker and Singularity containers from [dockerhub](https://hub.docker.com/r/shoheikojima/megane).
-We highly recommend to use such containers rather than preparing the required environment by yourself.
+We highly recommend using such containers rather than preparing the required environment by yourself.

 ```
 # build for Singlarity